rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/identity-provider/put-update-identity-provider-v2.0.rst

    PUT /v2.0/RAX-AUTH/federation/identity-providers/{identityProviderId}

-Update an Identity provider.
+Update an Identity provider (IDP).

 .. note::

-   - User-admin or User-manage can make a request only when caller's domain is the same as the specified Identity Provider's (IDP's) approvedDomainId.
+   - User-admin or User-manage roles can make a request only when the caller's domain is the same as the specified Identity Provider's approvedDomainId.
-   - User-admin or User-manage can update the name, description and emailDomains.
+   - User-admin or User-manage roles can update the name, description, and emailDomains.
 Any specified values for other fields are ignored.
-   - User with the role rcn:admin can make a request only when caller's domain is within the same RCN as the IDP's specified approvedDomainId.
+   - A user with the role rcn:admin can make a request only when the caller's domain is within the same RCN as the IDP's specified approvedDomainId.
-   - User with the role rcn:admin can update the name, description and approvedDomainId.
+   - A user with the role rcn:admin can update the name, description, emailDomains, and approvedDomainId.
 Any specified values for other fields are ignored.

 This table shows the possible response codes for this operation: